 In March 2010, started charging from my 240V 30 amp outlet

 in the garage.
-Can now get to the thirteen amp charge for
+Can now get to a twelve amp charge.
+Full

 code by jerry